LyndallP/master-manifest-generator/README.md

 ## Contributing

-This script is maintained by the Tree of Life Sample Management team at the Wellcome Sanger Institute.
+This script was created by Lyndall Pereira and is maintained by the Tree of Life Sample Management team at the Wellcome Sanger Institute.
 For bugs, feature requests, or questions, please open a GitHub Issue on this repository.

 ---